Signs, symptoms, grading, and management

 Consider administration of other systemic immunosuppressants in patients whose immune-mediated adverse reactions are not controlled with corticosteroid therapy.

-Treatments received by some patients in clinical trials:
+Additional treatments received by some patients in clinical trials:

 • For OPDIVO single agent (n=1994): of the patients with colitis (n=58), 7% (n=4) received infliximab in addition to high-dose corticosteroids